revaturelabs/interviewquestions/InterviewSpecificQuestions/Microservices/Microservices.md

 - In simple term, the API Gateway is responsible to take requests and redirects them to the right service.
 - We can expose multiple services (REST, SOAP, etc.) through a single API Gateway.
-- We can create micro-services to implement our business logic and expose them to external users/system by publishing those service as an API in a API Gateway.
+- We can create micro-services to implement our business logic and expose them to external users/system by publishing those service as an API in an API Gateway.
 - Apart from simple routing API Gateway, also provide various other features like-
   - Security (User authentication & authorization)
   - Throttling management